NEONScience/NEON-Data-Skills/tutorials/R/R-skills/basic-R-skills/Set-Working-Directory-In-R/Set-Working-Directory-In-R.md

 filepath with quotes you can take advantage of the 'tab-completion' feature.
 To use this feature, begin typing your filepath (e.g., "~/" or "C:") and then hit the tab button, which should pop up a list of possible directories and files that you could be pointing to.
 This method is awesome for avoiding typos in complex or long filepaths!

-Bonus: Write the path as for one of the other operating systems.
+Bonus Points: Write the path as for one of the other operating systems.
 </div>

 ### Relative Path
-A relative path is a path to a directory or file that is starts from the location determined by the working directory.
+A relative path is a path to a directory or file that starts from the location determined by the working directory.
 If our working directory is set to the **data** directory,